 Numerous extensions to the data reconciliation problem are possible.
 For example, a detailed design and comparison of different performance measures in the data reconciliation problem objective function might lead to improved accuracy of the reconciled data.
 It will also be interesting to investigate the sensitivity of the data reconciliation problem to different constraint formulations.
 In addition to the optimization model discussed in this work, we also intend to test the data reconciliation model on an optimization-based dispatching formulation for multi-track network topologies.
+Identification of systematic errors that appear in the data, concentrated by both individual trains and by locations, is a logical extension that would bring practical benefit for a specific data source.
+These error frequencies could also be used to construct a weighted norm objective functions that considers reliability of data by location or the influence of potential error-inducing effects in its modifications.
+Empirical validation of erroneous data using supplementary sources such as GPS data might also help identify shortcomings in the approach.
 Finally, we note that the data reconciliation problem posed here does not identify inefficient but operationally feasible errors.
 Extensions to identify these errors would be a valuable addition to the rail data cleaning toolbox.